aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 Every open pull request went red at once, and none of them had caused it.
 The package depended on an unpinned `aiida-core` git branch, which had moved to a 3.0 development version that conflicted with `aiida-pseudo`'s cap.
-I pinned it ([aiida-agents#89](https://github.com/aiidateam/aiida-agents/pull/89)), and once `aiida-core` 2.9 was released project was moved onto the released version.
+I pinned it ([aiida-agents#89](https://github.com/aiidateam/aiida-agents/pull/89)), and once `aiida-core` 2.9 was released, the project was moved onto the released version.

 I nearly shipped a silent regression here.
 An override I added dropped Sphinx and fifty other packages from the lock file, which I caught only because the pull request's diff summary said 883 deletions on what should have been a two-file change.